 Learn more about the curriculum in the Graduate Bulletin.

-If you have any questions about the program, please contact the head of Musical Theater, Peter Reynolds, at email@example.com.
+If you have any questions about the program, please contact the head of Musical Theater, Steven Gross, at email@example.com.

 If you have questions about the admission process, please contact Paury Flowers at TheaterMFA@temple.edu.